The written content on this page contains automatic translations, so there may be some errors. The video on this page is also in English.

 Where is the Gospel?

-May the Holy Spirit open your eyes to see the God who devotes the disobedient to destruction.
-And may you see Jesus as the one who devotes himself to destruction so that the disobedient might have life.
+May the Holy Spirit open your eyes to see the God who is devoted to destroying the evil that is destroying the world.
+And may you see Jesus as the one who devotes the world to life by overcoming destruction in his death and resurrection.

 Written By